Skip to content

 Understanding Greyhound’s Food and Drink Policy

 Planning a road trip with Greyhound?
-Knowing the food and drink policy is necessary to avoid hassle and ensure a smooth travelling experience.
+Knowing the food and drink policy is necessary to avoid hassle and ensure a smooth traveling experience.
 Understanding the restrictions and allowances when packing your snacks can help you plan better, save money, and avoid an unsatisfying journey.

 Carry-On Food and Drink Limitation

 It’s important to note that not all types of snacks can be brought aboard Greyhound buses.
-Non-alcoholic drinks in screw-top bottles or cans (up to 20 ounces), factory-sealed non-alcoholic beverages/foods, small single-serving snack items such as fruit cups, chips, candy bars, cookies, nuts, etc., are allowed.
+Non-alcoholic drinks in screw-top bottles or cans (up to 20 ounces), factory-sealed non-alcoholic beverages/foods, and small single-serving snack items such as fruit cups, chips, candy bars, cookies, nuts, etc., are allowed.

 Fun fact: Did you know that according to an article published by the Associated Press, more than two-thirds of Americans prefer to bring their own meals while on public transportation?